 In UK law, a hate crime is a crime committed against someone because of their race, religion, disability, gender identity or sexual orientation.
-In a recent analysis of hate crime statistics in England and Wales, Allen and Zayed (2019) look at figures from police recorded hate crime and the Crime Survey of England and Wales (CSEW) (acknowledging some unreliability in both measures for establishing levels of hate crime).
-They show an increase in police recorded hate crime every year from 2012/13 to 2018/19 acknowledging this is at least partially due to better methods for reporting and recording, with 103,379 cases recorded in 2018/19 (ibid.).
+In a recent analysis of hate crime statistics in England and Wales, Allen and Zayed (2019) look at figures from police-recorded hate crime and the Crime Survey of England and Wales (CSEW) (acknowledging some unreliability in both measures for establishing levels of hate crime).
+They show an increase in police-recorded hate crime every year from 2012/13 to 2018/19, acknowledging that this is at least partially due to better methods for reporting and recording, with 103,379 cases recorded in 2018/19 (Allen and Zayed, 2019).
 The CSEW data, however, shows a 40% decline in hate crime between 2009/10 and 2017/18.
-They use the data-sets to explore the recent hate crime context in England and Wales.
-They find the vast majority of hate crime offences are racerelated and spikes in religion and race-related hate crime occurred after the 2016 Brexit referendum and 2017 terror attacks in London and Manchester.
-The most common form of reported hate crime are public order offences at 54% (compared with 8% for reported crime more generally) followed by violence against the person at 36% (compared with 28% for reported crime more generally).
-When broken down by race, the CSEW data shows that Asian people face the highest level of hate crime with 1.1% of this ethnic group having experienced hate crime.
+Allen and Zayed (2019) use the data-sets to explore the recent hate crime context in England and Wales.
+They find the vast majority of hate crime offences are race-related and that spikes in religion- and race-related hate crime occurred after the 2016 Brexit referendum and the 2017 terror attacks in London and Manchester.
+The most common form of reported hate crime is public order offences at 54% (compared with 8% for reported crime more generally), followed by violence against the person at 36% (compared with 28% for reported crime more generally).
+When broken down by race, the CSEW data shows that Asian people face the highest level of hate crime, with 1.1% of this ethnic group having experienced hate crime.
 However, in this analysis, GRT groups fall into the 'other' category.
-In another briefing paper specifically on 'Gypsies and Travellers', Cromarty (2019) draws on data from a survey completed by the Traveller Movement that found 4 in 5 GRT people said they had experienced hate speech or hate crime and that only 1 in 5 had reported this to police.
-This suggests that experiences of hate crime for GRT groups are extremely high but vastly under-reported.
+In another briefing paper specifically on 'Gypsies and Travellers', Cromarty (2019) draws on data from a survey completed by the Traveller Movement that found that four out of five GRT people said they had experienced hate speech or hate crime and that only one out of five had reported this to police.
+This suggests that experiences of hate crime for GRT groups are widespread but vastly under-reported.

-Hate speech incorporates slurs, stereotypes and incitement of violence towards particular people because of their social attributes (Curtis, 2010).
+Hate speech incorporates slurs, stereotypes and the incitement of violence towards particular people because of their social attributes (Curtis, 2010).
 For hate speech to constitute a crime, it relies on the intention to harass, intimidate or incite hatred being proven.
 This makes policing and responding to hate speech particularly difficult, despite the law allowing for fines and even imprisonment for convictions.
-For example, Richardson and O'Neill (2012) outline an example where GRT activists reported The Sun newspaper to the Press Complaints Commission (PCC) in 2005 for a series of inflammatory articles titled 'Stamp on the Camps'.
-The case was referred to the Crown Prosecution Service (CPS) who chose not to proceed after concluding there was no direct link between the reports and the commenting that followed.
-Subsequently, the PCC also concluded The Sun had not breached its code of practice because the reports were not targeted at a particular named individual, rather the entire GRT population (ibid.).
+For example, Richardson and O'Neill (2012) outline an example where GRT activists reported The Sun newspaper to the Press Complaints Commission (PCC) in 2005 for a series of inflammatory articles entitled 'Stamp on the Camps'.
+The case was referred to the Crown Prosecution Service (CPS), who chose not to proceed after concluding there was no direct link between the reports and the commenting that followed.
+Subsequently, the PCC also concluded that The Sun had not breached its code of practice because the reports were not targeted at a particular named individual, rather the entire GRT population (Richardson and O'Neill, 2012).

-There can be blurred lines between what constitutes hate crime and what is discrimination and whether these should be responded to as civil or criminal cases.
-For example, Report Racism GRT refer all cases they categorise as crime to True Vision but many of these are returned as non-criminal.
-While GATE Herts offer support to named victims for exploring civil cases, this often ends the process of follow-up.
+There can be blurred lines between what constitutes hate crime and what is discrimination, and whether these should be responded to as civil or criminal cases.
+For example, Report Racism GRT refers all cases that it categorises as crime to True Vision (the police-funded initiative for collating online reports of hate crime), but many of these are returned as noncriminal.
+Whilst GATE Herts offers support to named victims for exploring civil cases, there is often little follow-up of these cases.